 Patella tracking disorder occurs when this mechanism doesn’t work effectively and the patellar is not held effectively in the correct and efficient alignment.
 In the majority of cases the patellar will move excessively towards the outside of the knee, but is is possible, though less common for the patella to move excessively inwards.
 This maltracking of the patellar can be caused by:

-With a patellar tracking disorder, you will feel pain at the front of your knee and there may be swelling.
+With a patellar tracking disorder, you will feel a click or pain at the front of your knee, and there may be swelling.
 Usually, pain is felt under the patellar at the front of the knee.
 Pain worsens with more activity, especially impact activities such as running and jumping, bending the knee such as squatting or walking downstairs, and twists of the knee such as changes of direction.
-This may be accompanied by a feeling of instability of the knee, as though it might buckle with these movements.
+This may be accompanied by a feeling of knee instability, as though it might buckle with these movements.
 In some more severe cases, there will be a grinding, catching or slipping sensation at the knee.
 Sometimes swelling might be present, this is more likely after a sudden onset of symptoms, such as after trauma.

 Assessment of a patellar tracking disorder should be done by an experienced physical therapist or sports doctor.
 They will assess the movement and function of your knee, as well as the strength and tension of the surrounding muscles.
 They will look at how you move when walking, squatting or descending stairs and feel the movement of the knee cap when your knee is bent and straight.
 There is no specific test that can be done to diagnose this disorder but rather it is the conclusion from the collection information gathered during your assessment.